 8 x organic chicken tenders, or 4 x organic chicken breasts

-25g plain flour (we use gluten free by doves farm)
+25g plain flour (we use gluten-free by doves farm)

-Glass of white wine (not essential but does give a lovely flavour)
+A glass of white wine (not essential but does give a lovely flavour)

 Approx. 500ml chicken stock, or boullion stock